 Compendial methods for the measurement of particle size specify the technique of cascade impaction.

 Unlike other particle sizing techniques, cascade impaction generates a particle size distribution for the drug substance, rather than the formulation as a whole, and, has the added advantage of measuring aerodynamic particle size, a parameter of intuitive relevance in the specification of OIPs.
-The Pharmacopoeias recommend several commercially available impactors for testing MDIs and DPIs, but the three most widely used impactors - common to both Ph.Eur.
-Chapter 2.9.18 and USP Chapter <601> - are: the Andersen Cascade Impactor (ACI); Next Generation Impactor (NGI); and Multi-Stage Liquid Impinger (MSLI).
+The pharmacopoeias recommend several commercially available impactors for testing MDIs and DPIs, but the three most widely used impactors - common to both Ph.Eur.
+Chapter 2.9.18 and USP Chapter <601> - are the Next Generation Impactor (NGI); Andersen Cascade Impactor (ACI); and Multi-Stage Liquid Impinger (MSLI).
 In the case of Ph.Eur.
 Chapter 2.9.44 and USP Chapter <1601> for nebulisers, only the NGI features due to its lower range of calibration flow rates.
+A full description of the technique of cascade impaction lies beyond the scope of this paper - see reference [2] - but in summary APSD measurement involves actuating the OIP into the cascade impactor which then separates the dose on the basis of particle inertia, a function of particle size, shape, density and velocity.
+Once the separation is complete the particle mass on each stage is recovered using a suitable solvent and then analysed, usually by HPLC to determine the amount of drug present and generate an APSD for the drug substance.
+There is considerable guidance and indeed equipment available to optimise cascade impactor test set-ups for relevance and to maximise data integrity.